 Prior to starting works, we undertook a detailed tree mapping study to develop a vegetation database and minimise the number of trees to be removed.
 Every tree along the alignment with a diameter greater than 100mm was GPS located and information such as species, diameter and potential timber reuse opportunities was recorded.

 The information captured was used on site to identify the trees that needed to be removed, and the trees that needed to be kept.

 We’ve also protected any trees located on the perimeter or outside of the project area by fencing them off as ‘No Go Zones’ to ensure they are not removed or damaged during construction.

-For Stage 3, we’ve worked closely with the Murray River and Campaspe Shire councils, the two regional Catchment Management Authorities and the Project’s Environmental Reference Group to identify high value timber reuse opportunities for the local environment and community.
+For Stage 3, we worked closely with the Murray River and Campaspe Shire councils, the 2 regional Catchment Management Authorities and the Project’s Environmental Reference Group to identify high value timber reuse opportunities for the local environment and community.

-The timber we’ve removed during Stage 3 will be repurposed using the Highest and Best Use Principles, such as mulch for landscaping and hollow bearing logs for wildlife habitat.
+The timber we removed during Stage 3 was repurposed using the Highest and Best Use Principles, such as mulch for landscaping and hollow bearing logs for wildlife habitat.

 Murray River Council has identified beneficial uses of the timber it receives for local projects.
 It will use this timber to enhance the beauty of the local area, depending on the quality of the timber available.

 We make sure our activities are carefully managed to benefit the local environment and the community.

 Native species that have been removed along the alignment include: